EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 # Data ingest crib sheet

+> [!WARNING]
+>
+> This file is now deprecated.
+You will find documentation about the data ingest process in the main [EIDF documentation](https://docs.eidf.ac.uk/services/datapublishing/service/).

 **Version 0.4.22**

 This document is changing fairly quickly so please keep an eye on the version number to see if it has changed since you last looked at it.